wpendl99/.github/profile/webServers/caddy/caddy.md

 ![Caddy](caddyLogo.png)

-Caddy is a web server that listens for incoming HTTP requests.
-Caddy then either serves up the requested static files or routes the request to another web server.
+Caddy is a web service that listens for incoming HTTP requests.
+Caddy then either serves up the requested static files or routes the request to another web service.
 This ability to route requests is called a `gateway`, or `reverse proxy`, and allows you to expose multiple web services (i.e. your project services) as a single external web service (i.e. Caddy).

 For this course, we use Caddy for the following reasons.

 - Caddy handles all of the creation and rotation of web certificates.
 This allows us to easily support HTTPS.
 - Caddy serves up all of your static HTML, CSS, and JavaScript files.
-All early project work will be hosted as static files.
+All of your early application work will be hosted as static files.
-- Caddy acts as a gateway for requests for your project subdomains to web services that are hosting your Simon and Start up projects using node.js as an internal web server.
+- Caddy acts as a gateway for subdomain requests to your Simon and start up application services.
+For example, when a request is made to `simon.yourdomain` Caddy will proxy the request to the Simon application running with node.js as an internal web service.

 ![Caddy](webServersCaddy.jpg)